 SIP vs. VoIP: What are the differences & which one is the best?

-Business communication has become standard via internet-based communication due to modern technology.
-In the process of researching business phone systems, you’ve likely come across terms like SIP and VoIP.
-You may be curious about what these terms mean and which option is best for your situation.
+When exploring business phone systems, you’ve likely come across terms like SIP and VoIP.
+You may be curious about what these terms mean, and which option is best for your situation. 🤔

-The following guide to VoIP and SIP will teach you what each term means, the pros and cons of each, and how to select the solution that best fits your needs.
+The following guide to SIP Vs VoIP will teach you what each term means, their pros and cons and tips to select the solution that best fits your needs. 👊

 What is VoIP?